-Inventory-We hold aircraft engine modules, spare parts and used material inventory for trading and to support operations.
-Inventory is carried at the lower of cost or net realizable value on our consolidated balance sheets, Consolidated Balance Sheets.
+Inventory, net-We hold aircraft engine modules, spare parts and used material inventory for trading, repairs and to support operations.
+Inventory is carried at the lower of cost or net realizable value.

-Revenues-We disaggregate our revenue from contracts with customers by products and services.
+Revenues-We disaggregate our revenue by products and services.
 Revenues are within the scope of ASC 842, Leases, and ASC 606, Revenue from contracts with customers, unless otherwise noted.
 We have elected to exclude sales and other similar taxes from revenues.